Devin C. Manzullo-Thomas

 Phone: 717-766-2511 ext.
 5235

-Devin Manzullo-Thomas is senior lecturer in the humanities, director of the E. Morris and Leone Sider Institute for Anabaptist, Pietist and Wesleyan Studies, and director of Archives at Messiah College.
+Devin Manzullo-Thomas is senior lecturer in the humanities, director of the E. Morris and Leone Sider Institute for Anabaptist, Pietist and Wesleyan Studies, and director of Archives at Messiah University.

-Devin regularly teaches courses in the Biblical and Religious Studies, Peace and Conflict Studies, and Interdisciplinary Studies departments at the College.
+Devin regularly teaches courses in the Biblical and Religious Studies, Peace and Conflict Studies, and Interdisciplinary Studies departments at the university.

 In his scholarship, Devin pursues two distinct research agendas.
 As a denominational historian of the Brethren in Christ Church, he draws on his training in cultural and religious history to understand how this small religious community has changed over time.
 As a public historian of American religion, he studies the ways in which religious communities—especially Christian communities—construct, commemorate, and contest the past in public through historical societies, heritage sites, museums, monuments, archives, and other institutions of public memory.

 Devin is the author of Exhibiting Evangelicalism: Commemoration and Religion's Presence of the Past, published in 2022 by the University of Massachusetts Press in their "Public History in Historical Perspective" series.
 The book is the first history of museums and historic sites operated by evangelical Christians in the United States.
 In addition, Devin's articles and reviews have appeared in Church History, Fides et Historia, Brethren in Christ History and Life, Mennonite Quarterly Review, The Wesleyan Theological Journal, Anabaptist Witness, The Conrad Grebel Review, The Covenant Quarterly, and other scholarly and popular publications.